ory/web/src/pages/blog/looking-at-keto.md

 Building a flexible permissions management system is not easy.
 They tend to be tightly coupled with the business logic and executed every time a decision whether to grant or deny access is required.
 There are as many requirements as software systems out there.
 A permissions management systems must also perform.
 If decisions are to be made often, the latency to make a decision must be minimal.

-ORY Keto is one of the ORY platform components and a few days ago it has seen a major upgrade.
+Ory Keto is one of the Ory platform components and a few days ago it has seen a major upgrade.
 Versions 0.6.0-alpha.1 is a complete reimplementation of Keto and is marketed as the first open source implementation of [_Zanzibar: Google’s Consistent, Global Authorization System_](https://research.google/pubs/pub48190/).

 From the Zanzibar abstract: